elbosso/expect-dialog-ca/README.md

 * creation of a certificate signing request and shipping it to a ca for signing
 * installation of the certificate and thus commencing normal operation

+This process is rather lengthy and there are several scripts involved: After the policy is written down, you should have all information for customizing the CA about to be created.
+Now, you need to use `create_ca.sh`.
+This script guides you through all the steps needed for
+* creation of a private key for the CA
+* creation of the infrastructure of the CA (directory structure, serial number, database,...)
+* creation of the basic configuration files of the ca
+* creation of a certificate signing request and shipping it to a ca for signing The user has to answer quite a lot of questions - for example key length for the private key (if none is provided), the Hash or Signing algorithmus to be used as part of the Message Authentication Code (MAC) among others.

+After the script is done, you have a fully populated directory structure for your CA as well as a CSR you need to get signed by another CA. When this is done, you get a certificate back ready for installation.
+The script `install_ca_certificate.sh` helps with that: it
+* installs of the certificate,
+* creates the initial CRL and
+* creates the certificate chain in PEM-format.
+Now, you can start to use this CA for issuing certificates

 ### Signing Certificate Signing Requests
 Signing certificate signing requests is done by using the script `sign_request.sh`.
 It needs the CSR of course as well as the private key of the CA itself.